You can contact us by calling 0800 140 4690 or by submitting our contact form through this website.

 Those who develop alcoholism or drug addiction will become utterly consumed by their drug of use.
 The NHS estimates around 3% of women and 9% of men will suffer from alcoholism during their lifetime.

 When alcoholism or drug addiction develops, a preoccupation with drinking or drug-using also arises.
-This means drinking alcohol or using drugs is prioritized at the expense of other important responsibilities.
+This means drinking alcohol or using drugs is prioritised at the expense of other important responsibilities.
 Many people who suffer from alcoholism or drug addiction say they are not able to function correctly without alcohol or drugs.

 One sign that may indicate the onset of alcohol dependency is when your tolerance for drinking alcohol begins to build up.
 This is when you must drink more and more alcohol in order to satisfy alcohol cravings.